danisaiz14/NBA_Project/README.md

 It have been obtained from [nbastatR](http://asbcllc.com/nbastatR/reference/index.html "nBastaR").

 This dataset consists of one csv file.
 It's named [regularseason1819_games.csv](../master/data/regularseason1819_games.csv).
-It has 2460 observations and 47 columns:
+It has 2460 observations and 47 features.

 | Column | Type | Description |
 | :------| :----| :-----------|